Abigail Spanberger: Career

 In 2014, Spanberger left the CIA and entered the private sector.
-She was hired by Royall & Company (now EAB).
+She was hired by Royall & Company (now a part of EAB) to do consulting work for colleges and universities.
+In the aftermath of the 2016 presidential election, she began working with Emerge America to encourage women to run for state and congressional offices.
 In 2017, Virginia Governor Terry McAuliffe appointed her to the Virginia Fair Housing Board.